ElOjo/BallisticNG-RNGSHIP-Texture-Generator/README.md

 # BallisticNG-RNGSHIP-Texture-Generator

+CURRENTLY REQUIRES SDL2 TO USE THE PREVIEW LOOP IN MAIN_TEST.C!

 Generates the texture to use with the output of the random ship generator.

 Requires quite a bit of cleaning and documenting, but I'll get around doing that when I have it running properly.